-increasing the concentration of internal phase and vigorous mixing,27 by surfactant proportion28 and by droplets size or temperature of internal phase.29 To prepare stable HIPEs a surfactant which should not be soluble in droplet phase is needed, while preventing emulsion inversion at higher droplets concentration.
-Increasing concentration of surfactant leads to increased viscosity of the continuous phase which resulting in the obstruction of Brownian motion.30 Brownian motion enables droplets to come into the contact with each other and this can lead to the emulsion instability mentioned earlier by one of the four mechanisms.
-Another positive side of increased concentration of surfactant in the continuous phase of HIPE is to provide a barrier which disturbs the van der Walls interactions between droplets.31 On the other hand, increasing the viscosity of continuous phase with the excessive surfactant addition could lead to inadequate mixing of phases which consecutively could lower the amount of distributed droplets in the HIPE.32 Besides the increased concentration of surfactant during HIPE preparation, the stability of HIPE can be influenced by the addition of the electrolyte into the aqueous phase which causes inhibition of Ostwald ripening process.33 Mixtures of co-surfactants usually yield more stable emulsions than single surfactant, but this is only the estimation based on observation during emulsion preparation, where creaming and milky appearance are taken as a parameter of stability.34
+increasing the concentration of internal phase and vigorous mixing,27 by surfactant proportion28 and by droplets size or the temperature.29 To prepare stable HIPEs a surfactant, which should be insoluble in droplet phase, is needed to prevent emulsion inversion at higher droplet concentration.
+Increasing the concentration of the surfactant leads to an increased viscosity of the continuous phase which resulting in the obstruction of Brownian motion.30 Brownian motion enables droplets to come into contact with each other (and this can lead to the emulsion instability mentioned earlier by one of the four mechanisms).
+Another positive effect of increased surfactant concentration in the continuous phase of the HIPE is the provision of a barrier disturbing the van der Walls interactions between droplets.31 On the other hand, increasing the viscosity of continuous phase with the excessive surfactant addition could lead to inadequate mixing of the phases, which consecutively could lower the amount of distributed droplets in the HIPE.32 Besides the increased concentration of surfactant during HIPE preparation, the stability of HIPE can be influenced by the addition of an electrolyte to the aqueous phase, which causes inhibition of Ostwald ripening process.33 Mixtures of co-surfactants usually yield more stable emulsions than single surfactant.34

-High internal phase emulsions have a number of actual and potential applications in different fields of industry such as food industry (mayonnaise), cosmetic industry (gels and creams), petroleum industry and in agricultural as sprays with pesticide properties.
+High internal phase emulsions have a number of actual and potential applications in different fields of industry such as food industry (mayonnaise), cosmetic industry (gels and creams), petroleum industry and in agriculture as sprays with pesticide properties.